Choosing an ePortfolio

 Sharing collections of student work in an ePortfolio has three key purposes:

-• Helping students reflect on what they have learned through a body of work
+• Helping students reflect on what they have learned through a body of work.

 Why you should give students choice in which platform they use:

-• There may be one that students are already familiar with, reducing the learning curve
+• There may be one that students are already familiar with, reducing the learning curve.

-• They may already be using one for another class
+• They may already be using one for another class.

 Possible options at USask

-USask has no single tool designed to do all the key functions of an ePortfolio.
-Instead, educators and students can pick the best tool based on its functionality.
-There are three options to consider.
-Watch the short video to get details on what each tool is designed to do well or doesn't focus on.
+Educators and students can pick the best tool based on its functionality.
+There are four options to consider.
+Watch the short video on each to get details on what each tool is designed to do well, or doesn't focus on.

 Tool